• Share this on:

 • Polycyclic aromatic hydrocarbons (PAH) – A specific problem related to the production of banana chips is the occurrence of benzo(a)pyrene and PAH.
 These toxic organic compounds can be formed if banana slices are fried in coconut oil.

-• Acrylamide – Acrylamide is a contaminant that may be formed in foods at temperatures of 120 °C or higher.
+• Acrylamide – Acrylamide is a contaminant that may be formed in foods at temperatures of 120°C or higher.
 The European Commission published its recommendation on the monitoring of the presence of acrylamide in certain foods, including roasted nuts, dried fruits and table olives.
-Currently, acrylamide poses no high risk in the nut roasting industry.
-Most nuts are dry roasted on lower temperatures without converting sugar to starch.

-• Nitrates Nitrate levels are controlled in frozen spinach.
+• Nitrates Nitrate levels are checked in frozen spinach.

 • Mineral oil hydrocarbons (MOSH/MOAH) – Mineral oils can be found in lubricants for machinery, surface treatment agents and packaging materials.
-The EFSA is currently working on an updated risk assessment for MOAH.
-The official opinion will be published in 2023.
 A draft German Mineral Oil Regulation suggests a limit of MOAH of 0.5 mg/kg, which can migrate from packaging to food.
 Currently, fried and sweetened banana chips seem to be a problem.
-An analysis of the root cause is under way.
+At the end of 2023, the EU Commission presented a first Draft Regulation to establish maximum levels for mineral oil aromatic hydrocarbons (MOAH).

 Tips: